How to Set Up A/B Testing for Your Online Store

 The Startup plan is available for $49 per month which caters to 10,000 unique monthly visitors.
 The Business plan starts at $129 per month catering to 30,000 monthly visitors.
 Visual Web Optimizer also offers an Enterprise plan starting at $999 per month for large agencies and enterprise deployment.

-Optimizely
+4. Optimizely

-Optimizely is a robust and easy to use A/B testing tool that aims to generate user engagement and increase revenue.
-The tool can be used to experiment with page element designs on any site, including the web, mobile web, iOS and Android mobile apps.
+Optimizely is a robust and easy-to-use A/B testing tool that aims to generate user engagement and increase revenue.
+The tool can be used to experiment with page element designs on any site, including the web, mobile web, iOS, and Android mobile apps.
 The tool comes with an inbuilt Stats Engine that enables webmasters to take experiment decisions quickly based on statistical data.

 Optimizely’s visual editor allows users to brainstorm and create experiments without having to code a single line.
 The point and click interface is incredibly easy and intuitive.
 Webmasters can choose to target optimized experiences by splitting their visitors into multiple groups based on ad campaigns, cookies, or geographical location.